Recovering 3D Human Mesh from Monocular Images: A Survey: Human Mesh Recovery

 \subsection{Whole Body Recovery with Hands and Face}

-To comprehensively understand human behavior, we need to further capture facial expressions and hand gestures along with body pose.
-A straightforward way to get there is performing individual reconstruction of body, hands, and face from images and stitching them together.
+To comprehensively understand human behavior, we need to further capture facial expressions and hand gestures along with body poses.
+A straightforward way to get there is by performing individual reconstruction of the body, hands, and face from images and stitching them together.
 However, such a strategy leads to unrealistic and unnatural results.
 To overcome this, the community has introduced expressive human models~\cite{joo2018total,pavlakos2019expressive} for a unified reconstruction.